Executive Assistant, and Meeting and Events Manager

 Kelly also supports the ATA’s program directors and managers as they work to advance archery and bowhunting.
 As a “point of contact” for communities, Kelly directs ATA members, bowhunters and citizens toward information on ordinances, regulations, and other local- and state-government directives that affect archery or bowhunting.

 Kelly’s ATA work inspired her to become a bowhunter.
 She has taken a wild turkey with her bow, and she called it in and arrowed it while hunting alone.
+Kelly is also certified as a Level 2 archery instructor, as recognized by USA Archery and the National Field Archery Association.

 Kelly has two grown children and enjoys baking, roller-blading and listening to all kinds of music.